How to Handle a Low Ball Offer From a Dual Agent

 2. Work with a no-cost service like SoldNest, whose realtor screening process takes care of this for you.

-If you do decide to work with a dual agent, you need to keep your eyes open throughout the entire transaction.
+If you do decide to accept the buyer’s offer and work with a dual agent, you need to keep your eyes open throughout the entire transaction.

 Keep watching for warning signs that your agent’s priorities are out of whack.